RiftValleySoftware/basalt/plugins/people/README.md

     {POST} http[s]://example.com/entrypoint.php/json/people/people?login_id=SomeRandomLoginString

 Will create a simple, default user, but it will also have an associated login with a login ID string of `"SomeRandomLoginString"`.

+You can also create standalone logins, by specifying the `"logins"` path component, and either appending the new login ID string to the component, or specifying it with a `"login_id="` query argument:

+    {POST} http[s]://example.com/entrypoint.php/json/people/logins/SomeRandomLoginString
+    {POST} http[s]://example.com/entrypoint.php/json/people/logins?login_id=SomeRandomLoginString

+Will both create a simple, default login with a login ID string of `"SomeRandomLoginString"`.

 LICENSE
 =======